HR Policy: Freedom from Harassment and Workplace Violence

 Confidentiality will be maintained whenever possible.
 Information which relates to potentially violent individuals will be provided only on a need to know basis.

-It is the responsibility of employees to show respect for others both in the workplace and in any capacity where they are representing GEORDIE PRODUCTIONS.
+It is the responsibility of employees to show respect for others both in the workplace and in any capacity where they are representing GEORDIE THEATRE.
 Employees are responsible for their actions and are expected to change their conduct when advised that their behaviour is not acceptable to others.

 Procedures to Deal with Harassment, Discrimination or Workplace Violence